Canon 600D versus Canon 30D

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is considerably larger (114 percent) than the Canon 600D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 30D is notably larger (15 percent) than the Canon 600D.
 Moreover, the 30D is substantially heavier (38 percent) than the 600D.
 In this context, it is worth noting that neither the 600D nor the 30D are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.